codecrafters-io/build-your-own-redis/stage_descriptions/base-03-wy1.md

 The tester will expect to receive a `+PONG\r\n` response for each command sent.

 {{#lang_is_javascript}}
 In most languages, you'd need to run a loop that reads input from a connection and sends a response back.
-In JavaScript however, if you're listening to the [`data`](https://nodejs.org/api/net.html#net_event_data) event, this should be automatically handled for you. **It is very likely that the code you had for the previous stage will pass this stage without any changes!**
+In JavaScript, however, if you're listening to the [`data`](https://nodejs.org/api/net.html#net_event_data) event, this should be automatically handled for you. **It is very likely that the code you had for the previous stage will pass this stage without any changes!**
 {{/lang_is_javascript}}

+{{#lang_is_typescript}}
+In most languages, you'd need to run a loop that reads input from a connection and sends a response back.
+In JavaScript, however, if you're listening to the [`data`](https://nodejs.org/api/net.html#net_event_data) event, this should be automatically handled for you. **It is very likely that the code you had for the previous stage will pass this stage without any changes!**
+{{/lang_is_typescript}}

 ### Notes